Dr. med. Dirk Manski

 Colon dissection:

-The transverse colon is used if a stomal localization in the upper abdomen is desired, after pelvic irradiation or if the ureters are very short.
+The transverse colon is used if a stomal localization in the upper abdomen is desired, after pelvic irradiation, or if the ureters are very short.
 Alternatively, the sigmoid colon can be used.
 A colon segment of 20 cm in length is sufficient for a conduit.
-The middle colic artery is the vascular supply for a segment of transverse colon, or inferior mesenteric artery for a segment of sigmoid colon.
+The middle colic artery is the vascular supply for a segment of the transverse colon, or the inferior mesenteric artery for a segment of the sigmoid colon.
 Close the oral end of the colon segment with a running suture.
-Implant the ureters at the taenia libera with an antirefluxive or refluxive technique, see next paragraphs.
+Implant the ureters at the taenia libera with an antirefluxive or refluxive technique, see the following paragraphs.

 Dissection of the ureters: